Wheels

 around sturdy rods called axles.
 That means the only friction

-the animals have to overcome is between the relatively smooth inner surface
+the animals have to overcome is at the point where the wheel and axle meet—between the relatively smooth inner surface

 of the wheels and the equally smooth outer surface of the axles around